honey-team/ufpy/CONTRIBUTING.md

 ## ✅ Tests rules

 When you create new class for library you should add tests.
-All tests must be Unittests and contains all public features of class.
+All tests must be Unittests, be in `tests` directory and contains all public features of class.
 [How to write unittest?](https://realpython.com/python-testing/#how-to-structure-a-simple-test)

 Example of test for UDict class: